 Make-Up Account for the Medicare Supplement Health Plan Subsidy

-Following is an example of how this works based on the 2018 Hypothetical Minimum Compensation of $18,000:
+The following is an example of how this works based on the current Hypothetical Minimum Compensation of $18,000:

 - The Rev. John Smith’s Total Assessable Compensation for January through December is shown in the chart below.